Before we start - consider a Harajuku kawaii fashion & pop-culture tour!

 Santa Monica is another creperie is Harajuku that boasts over 100 different varieties of flavours and fillings!
 If you have a hard time deciding on which one go for the Strawberry Banana and Chocolate Ice cream crepe - it's their No.1 seller!

 They have two locations.
 The first in about halfway down Takeshita street, 4 mins from Harajuku station.
 The second store at the very end of same street.

 It's kinda styled like a retro LA diner but without the girls on roller skates.
 They also serve Tapioca filled beverages that do go very well with their crepes so definitely give them a try!

 Sweet box has two stores on Takeshita street and only a few minutes from Harajuku station.
 They serve up fresh and delicious crepes like many of the other ones around town.
-However, if you feel like taking a bit of a break from walking they have NOA Cafe next door so you can sit, eat, and people watch while you enjoy a coffee and crepe.
+However, if you feel like taking a bit of a break from walking, they have NOA Cafe next door where you can sit, eat, and people-watch while you enjoy a coffee and crepe.

 If you're having trouble deciding, give the Kiwi and cheesecake crepe a try!
 You won't be disappointed!

 If you're Gluten Free, you're gonna love this place 'cos they make their crepes with 100% local rice flour!
 Boom!
 Even if you're not Gluten Free it's still worth a visit as they fill all their crepes with the heavenly goodness: fresh cream, chocolate, strawberries, ice cream, nuts... and more!